breatheco-de/content/src/content/how-to/how-to-install-python.md

 python3 --version
 ```

 Congratulations!
 You have Python installed on your operating system, now you can start running your first lines of Python code.
 I hope you find the examples and video tutorials in this article useful, have fun creating the applications of the future with the help of Python.
-If you want to learn more about this programming language I invite you to read the following [Python tutorial](https://4geeks.com/es/lesson/how-to-code-in-python) on the [4Geeks](https://4geeks.com).
+If you want to learn more about this programming language I invite you to follow these [Python exercises for beginners](https://4geeks.com/interactive-exercise/python-beginner-exercises) on [4Geeks](https://4geeks.com).